March 13, 2019

 This mobile and cloud technology has digitized the collection of business metrics in the field by allowing you to gather such information with a smartphone or tablet.
 From there, operational trends can be analyzed through online reporting dashboards in close to real-time, helping line managers make data-driven business decisions.
-Our clients are now better able to oversee what are considered key field agent network management functions – like selecting, training, monitoring, and compensating agents as well as guiding their customer-care efforts.
+Our clients are now better able to oversee what the Helix Institute of Digital Finance considers key field agent network management functions – like selecting, training, monitoring, and compensating agents as well as guiding their customer-care efforts.

 Image: Six components of field agent network operations Source: FIBR/BFA, May, 2018.